WasabiRaptor/Pokemon-OOF/README.md

-# Pokémon Emerald
+# Pokémon OOF

 [![Build Status][travis-badge]][travis]

-This is a disassembly of Pokémon Emerald.
+This is a meme fork of the disassembly of Pokémon Emerald.

 It builds the following rom:

-* pokeemerald.gba `sha1: f3ae088181bf583e55daf962a92bb46f4f1d07b7`
+* pokeOOF.gba

 To set up the repository, see [INSTALL.md](INSTALL.md).